Smartglasses: Reception for commercial usage

 In November 2012, Google Glass received recognition by Time Magazine as one of the "Best Inventions of the Year 2012", alongside inventions such as the Curiosity Rover.

-After a visit to the University of Cambridge by Google's chairman Eric Schmidt in February 2013, Wolfson College professor John Naughton praised the Google Glass and compared it with the achievements of hardware and networking pioneer Douglas Engelbart.
+John Naughton praised the Google Glass and compared it with the achievements of hardware and networking pioneer Douglas Engelbart.
 Naughton wrote that Engelbart believed that machines "should do what machines do best, thereby freeing up humans to do what they do best".
-Lisa A. Goldstein, a freelance journalist who was born profoundly deaf, tested the product on behalf of people with disabilities and published a review on 6 August 2013.
-In her review, Goldstein states that Google Glass does not accommodate hearing aids and is not suitable for people who cannot understand speech.
+Lisa A. Goldstein, a freelance journalist, published a review on 6 August 2013, which stated that Google Glass does not accommodate hearing aids and is not suitable for people who cannot understand speech.
 Goldstein also explained the limited options for customer support, as telephone contact was her only means of communication.

 In December 2013, David Datuna became the first artist to incorporate Google Glass into a contemporary work of art.
 The artwork debuted at a private event at The New World Symphony in Miami Beach, Florida, US and was moved to the Miami Design District for the public debut.
 Over 1500 people used Google Glass to experience Datuna's American flag from his "Viewpoint of Billions" series.

 After a negative public reaction, the retail availability of Google Glass ended in January 2015, and the company moved to focus on business customers in 2017.